Return of the Ancients

 Runes of AldurRuins of Kingsmarch · ocean

-5 new endgame storylines + 2 core revamps (Abyss, Vaal Temple) + the new league (Runes of Aldur) arranged by compass heading.
+5 new endgame storylines + 2 core revamps (Abyss, Fate of the Vaal) + the new league (Runes of Aldur) arranged by compass heading.
 The Fortress is not a fixed compass point — it rises on completing your first tower.
-Masters of the Atlas (5th storyline) is not a compass placement either — it lives in the Atlas screen itself.
+The three Atlas Masters are Atlas-screen trees rather than mechanic hubs; the pips sit on the central Ziggurat spawn, where all three (Hilda, Jado, Doryani) are reached.
+Their individual camps and sites lie out on the Atlas — see Masters of the Atlas for where each one is.
 Hub area beneath each name.

 5 New Endgame Storylines